 The Ajo Mountain drive is a 21 mile, well maintained, gravel road suitable for passenger cars.
 This drive is probably the highlight for most of our visitors.
 However it is not suitable for motorhomes over 23 feet, due to its twisting and dipping nature.
-Stop by the Kris Eggle Visitor Center for the popular Ajo Mountain Road guidebook, available in our bookstore for $1.00.
+The free Ajo Mountain Road Guidebook is available in the Kris Eggle Visitor Center.

 The other drive is the North Puerto Blanco drive.
 It stretches out 5 miles to touch the heart of our wilderness area.
 At the end of the road, you will find a beautiful picnic area, perfect for watching the sunset off the Ajo Mountains.